Streamlined eduroam on-ramp for for K-12, libraries, and museums

 To better enable eduroam Support Organizations to serve these communities, this program provides them with a simplified business model, training and resources to build the expertise of their staff, and ongoing support.

-Key responsibilities of Support Organizations include:
+Key benefits of Support Organizations include:

 - Provisioning service for new K12, library, and museum constituents

-- Ongoing first level support for constituents
+- Providing ongoing first level support for constituents

 Features